The Range Rover Linley LE. A car that’s held a fascination for me ever since sitting in the original Press Car at Earls

 There was never a Brochure made or issued for the car.
 The only item released regarding the vehicle was the Press Pack.
 These were made in very limited numbers and given out at the original launch of the car on Park Lane, London and then sent to a few marketing areas for promotional purposes.
 They were also sent out to participating Land Rover dealers with a covering letter explaining the procedure of ordering one via the exclusive autobiography department that had been set-up at the factory.

 The Total sales of the Linley included 5 RHD & 1 LHD.
 The LHD was believed to of been sold to a Silicon Valley millionaire, but that can’t be confirmed.
 There was talk that Brad Pitt owned it and gifted it to Jennifer Anniston when they got together as a present.
-This was mentioned by Jennifer in a radio Interview at the time, regarding an all black Range Rover with leather headlining that was unique, that he’d given her as a gift.
+This was mentioned by Jennifer in a radio Interview at the time, regarding a unique, all black Range Rover with leather headlining, that he’d given her as a gift.
 But more recently it sold in the states for around £3000, in a poor state.
-It’s now being restored, luckily in the hands of a real collector with a talent for getting this unique car back to show standards and set to live a comfortable life in the US.
+It’s now being restored, luckily in the hands of a Range Rover collector with a talent for getting this unique car back to show standards and set to live a comfortable life in the US.
 I’m in touch with the owner and he has sent me pictures during its build.
 He’s also added some of them to websites forums.